theintern/intern/docs/getting_started.md

 npm install intern@next
 ```

-⚠️  Note that due to a deduplication issue with npm 5, Intern currently needs to be installed using npm 4.

 ## Initial configuration

 Intern can be [configured](./configuration.md) in several ways, but the most common is via an `intern.json` file in the project root.
 A basic config for running unit and functional tests is: